🇪🇸

 What is the difference between the remote employee and freelancer pathways?

-Remote employees must have an employment contract with a company outside Spain (or where <=25% of work is for a Spanish entity) and at least 3 months of prior employment with that company.
-Freelancers must demonstrate ongoing client contracts with international clients and earn no more than 25% of revenue from Spanish clients.
-Both pathways have the same income threshold and processing time.
+Remote employees must have an employment contract with a company outside Spain, or a structure where no more than 25% of work is for a Spanish entity, plus at least 3 months of prior employment.
+Freelancers must show ongoing client contracts and keep Spanish-client revenue at no more than 25%.

 Can I renew the visa?